TD Garden Box Office

 The TD Garden Box Office is located on the West Side of the North Station Platform.
 The Box Office does not accept any incoming phone calls.
 For support on previously placed orders, please contact Ticketmaster Customer Service at 800-653-8000.

-Sunday: Closed (Open if there is a scheduled TD Garden event)
+Saturday – Sunday: Open at 11:00 AM if there is a scheduled TD Garden event

 *Hours subject to change